redhat-openshift-ecosystem/opct/docs/user.md

 | Compute       | 3     | 4   | 16       | 100          |
 | Dedicated Test| 1     | 4   | 8        | 100          |

-*Note: These requirements are higher than the [minimum requirements](https://docs.openshift.com/container-platform/latest/installing/installing_bare_metal/installing-bare-metal.html#installation-minimum-resource-requirements_installing-bare-metal) for a regular cluster (non-certification) in OpenShift product documentation due to the resource demand of the certification environment.*
+*Note: These requirements are higher than the [minimum requirements](https://docs.openshift.com/container-platform/latest/installing/installing_bare_metal/installing-bare-metal.html#installation-minimum-resource-requirements_installing-bare-metal) for a regular cluster (non-validation) in OpenShift product documentation due to the resource demand of the conformance environment.*

 #### Environment Setup: Dedicated Node <a name="standard-env-setup-node"></a>

-The `Dedicated Node` is a normal worker with additional label and taints to run the OPCT environment.
+The `Dedicated Node` is a regular worker with additional label and taints to run the OPCT environment.

 The following requirements must be satisfied:

 1. Choose one node with at least 8GiB of RAM and 4 vCPU
-2. Label node with `node-role.kubernetes.io/tests=""` (certification-related pods will schedule to dedicated node)
+2. Label node with `node-role.kubernetes.io/tests=""` (conformance-related pods will schedule to dedicated node)
 3. Taint node with `node-role.kubernetes.io/tests="":NoSchedule` (prevent other pods from running on dedicated node)

-> Note: *certification pods will automatically have node selectors and taint tolerations if you use the `--dedicated` flag.*

 There are two options to accomplish this type of setup: